In this article:

-Use skill analytics to analyze, measure, and improve your team's learning on Pluralsight.
+Use skill analytics to analyze, measure, and improve your team's learning on Pluralsight Skills.
 This report presents a collection of data from skill assessments taken by individuals on your team.
 Skill IQ allows you to gain insight into the proficiency levels of your team and gauge them against industry benchmarks using a percentile.

-Skill assessments measure your teams' skills across Pluralsight.
+Skill assessments measure your teams' skills across Pluralsight Skills.
 An individual on your team can pick a skill and take an assessment.
 These assessments are collected using our in-house algorithm and skill assessment recommendation tool, Iris.
 Iris will take this information and determine a Skill IQ for your team members.
 This Skill IQ is a quantifiable skill level based on a percentile rating for a skill and is weighed against others in the industry.
 Take a peek at our articles on Iris and Skill IQ to learn more.

 Skills analytics are designed to give you a snapshot of your team members' skill levels.
 These snapshots can help:

 - Learn your team's average skill ratings

 - Gauge your team's proficiency against industry averages

 - Help you create targeted learning initiatives within your organization

 To get started, log in to your Pluralsight Skills account and click the Analytics link in the left pane navigation menu.
 Next, click the Skills link at the top of the Analytics page.
 Analytics dashboards are updated hourly.

 Important: 5 unique learner scores are required to show your team's Skill IQ data for a given skill.
 This helps to protect the personal information of the learners on your team.